PROGRESS UPDATE

 The Council on Criminal Justice (CCJ) launched the Women’s Justice Commission in July 2024 to document and raise awareness of the unique challenges facing women in the justice system and build consensus for evidence-based reforms that enhance safety, health, and justice.

-Since its launch, the Commission has convened three times to explore issues related to women’s pathways to justice system involvement, law enforcement interactions with women, and pretrial detention.
+Since its launch, the Commission has convened five times to explore issues related to women’s pathways to justice system involvement, law enforcement interactions, pretrial detention, and sentencing.
 During each meeting, the Commission reviewed the best available research and policy innovations, visited pioneering direct service programs, and learned from local experts.

-The Commission’s first set of findings and recommendations —focusing on the arrest, pretrial, and sentencing phases — is expected in summer 2025.
-A second set of findings and recommendations —focusing on correctional conditions, programs and services, and reentry—is slated for fall 2026.
+The Commission’s first set of findings and recommendations—focusing on the arrest, pretrial, and sentencing phases—will be released in September.
+A second set of findings and recommendations—focusing on correctional conditions, programs and services, and reentry—is slated for fall 2026.
 Both reports will identify actionable strategies to safely reduce the number of women involved in the justice system and improve outcomes at every stage.

 The Commission is informed by the tremendous work of research, advocacy, policy, and direct service organizations serving justice-involved women.
-Staff have engaged more than 100 practitioners, researchers, advocates, and others; several have presented to the Commission, further elevating their voices.
+Staff have engaged more than 100 practitioners, researchers, advocates, and others for input and to help shape the meetings; several have presented to the Commission, further elevating their voices.

 Convening in New York City in July 2024.
 WJC commissioners discussing group expectations.